 People with easy bruising due to skin and blood vessel fragility do not need to be treated, although doctors sometimes suggest that people avoid taking aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs).

 Older adults may be more prone to easy bruising.
 As people age, the skin thins and people lose some of the protective layer of fat below the skin surface.
 So a minor bump is more likely to cause blood vessels to break, leading to bruising.
 Also, the small blood vessels themselves become less elastic and more fragile, leading to easier bruising.
 Older adults also are more likely to take aspirin, clopidogrel, warfarin, or direct oral anticoagulants, which make bruising and bleeding more likely.

 Excessive bleeding may occur on its own or after minor injury.

 Bleeding can range from minimal to massive and is very dangerous if it occurs within the brain.

-Liver disease, low platelet count, and certain drugs (especially warfarin, heparin, aspirin, and nonsteroidal anti-inflammatory drugs ) are common causes.
+Liver disease, low platelet count, and certain medications (especially warfarin, heparin, aspirin, and nonsteroidal anti-inflammatory drugs ) are common causes.